 - See all of our past feasts here: Back-to-School Feasts and Family Themes

 We had some good opportunities to go to all three schools (I have a junior, an 8th grader, and a 5th grader) before school started during the process of getting the girls registered.
 It was especially nice because I took each child to her new school separately, and we took a lot of time finding their classes, opening their lockers, checking out the school facilities, and more.
 I wanted them to feel as familiar as possible with the school before the first day.

-I actually spent about 2 hours in the high school with Bria and 3 hours in the junior high with Chloe.
+I actually spent about 2 hours in the high school with my oldest and 3 hours in the junior high with my middle daughter.
 I was amazed at how much time they wanted to spend with the process, but I didn’t mind at all.
 This was about making things easier for them (even though my feet hurt by the time we were done!).